 An alternative or supplement to traditional measures of giftedness, portfolios offer a collection of student work over time that can help to determine achievement and progress.
 Many of the elements found in portfolios cannot be captured by a standardized test.
 Find more info here.

 A curriculum and instruction model that asks students to solve real-world, complex, or open-ended problems by using research, decision-making, creative and critical thinking, and other 21st-century skills.
 Learn more in this article in the Center for Talent Development newsletter.

-A program that takes a student out of the regular classroom during the school day for special programming.
+A program that takes a student out of the regular classroom during a portion of the school day for special programming.

 Response to Intervention (RtI)

 RtI is a general education method to identifying and serving students with diverse educational needs, particularly those children with disabilities.
 Read the The Association for the Gifted/ Council for Exceptional Children’s description of RtI and how it can be used.